DeadWisdom/flask-static-tutorial/README.md

 Our `contact.md` page has a form that doesn't go anywhere, but it has a `data-netlify="true"` tag, which is automatically processed by Netlify.
 It gather all submissions, and you can read them in the site admin.
 Also, you can set up notifications for them.
 [Read about Netlify Forms](https://docs.netlify.com/forms/setup/).

-Light authentication can be done pretty simply through [Netlify's Authentication System](https://docs.netlify.com/visitor-access/identity/).
+Light authentication can be done pretty simply with [Netlify's Authentication System](https://docs.netlify.com/visitor-access/identity/).

 # Final Thoughts